 If you are interested in keeping up to date with the latest additions to the library’s collection, then you may subscribe to our RSS feed.
 This will provide you with notification of new titles as they are added into the collection.
 Because it is generated automatically there are a few minor restrictions.
 For more details and to subscribe please visit the library’s web pages.

-Unsurprisingly, the field of computer science is well supplied with electronic resources, mostly available on the World Wide Web.
-The full range of resources is available is beyond the scope of this guide, but the list below will give some idea of what is available:
+Not surprisingly, the field of computer science is well supplied with electronic resources, mostly available on the World Wide Web.
+The full range of resources available is beyond the scope of this guide, but the list below will give some idea of what is available:

 Because of the huge quantity of material available online, it can be difficult to find the information you are looking for.
 As a starting point, the library’s own web pages have links to a number of useful resources, and are regularly revised as new material becomes available.
 Beyond this, a listing of electronic journals and other resources is available from the web pages maintained by the main University library.
-Subject guides, like Intute, are listings of resources in a given field and are usually more focussed than automated search tools; these can provide another useful starting point for searching online.
+If you are trying to obtain details of a computer science journal or conference paper then you may find the Trier Bibliography (DBLP) useful.
+The ACM guide to computing literature may also help.
 Finally, as a last resort, try one of the well known Internet search engines, but be prepared for long lists of sometimes unrelated information.
 In this latter case, if you are looking for academic material, then Google Scholar is often more focused than its more general counterpart.